Spotted dove: Taxonomy

 The spotted dove was formally described in 1786 by the Austrian naturalist Giovanni Antonio Scopoli and given the binomial name Columba chinensis.
 Scopoli based his account on "La tourterelle gris de la Chine" that had been described and illustrated in 1782 by the French naturalist Pierre Sonnerat in the second volume of his book Voyage aux Indes orientales et à la Chine.

 This species was formerly included in the genus Streptopelia.
 A molecular phylogenetic study published in 2001 found the genus was paraphyletic with respect to Columba.
 To create monophyletic genera the spotted dove as well as the closely related laughing dove were moved to the resurrected genus Spilopelia that had been introduced by the Swedish zoologist Carl Sundevall in 1873.
 Sundevall had designated Columba tigrina as the type species, a taxon that is now considered a subspecies of the spotted dove.

+Subspecies

 Several subspecies have been proposed for the plumage and size variation seen in different geographic populations.
 The nominate form is from China (Canton), which is also the origin of the introduced population in Hawaii.
 Subspecies formosa from Taiwan has been considered as doubtful and indistinguishable from the nominate population.
 The population in India suratensis (type locality Surat) and ceylonensis from Sri Lanka have fine rufous or buff spots on the back.
 There is a size reduction trend with specimens from southern India being smaller, and ceylonensis may merely be a part of this cline.
 The lesser and median wing-coverts are also spotted at the tip in buff.
 This spotting is lacking on populations further north and east of India, such as tigrina, which also differ greatly in vocalizations from the Indian forms.
 The population from Hainan Island is placed in hainana.
 Others like vacillans (=chinensis) and forresti (= tigrina) and edwardi (from Chabua = suratensis) have been considered invalid.
+The subspecies S. c. suratensis and S. c. ceylonensis differ significantly from the other subspecies in both plumage and vocalization.
+This has led some ornithologists to treat S. c. suratensis as a separate species, the western spotted dove.